A Million Lights, A Christmas Story

 Every year I would start in early November, hanging Christmas lights.
 The last year I hung them, Jim counted a little over a million lights.
 He was so proud when people drove though the parking lot to look at them.
 He loved hearing their compliments, especially the kids.

 The last year was 2004.
 Jim quit decorating because vandals had cut too many lights and extension cords that year.
 They had cut them the years before but it was never so much.
 It just got too expensive and disheartening to decorate again.

 Jim was more of a friend than a boss.
-He created work for 15 guys and two gals for many years.
+He created work for 15 people for many years.
 One of the greatest things a person can do in life is create jobs for people.
-He only had 17 employees but he was a man of a million lights.
+He only had 15 employees but he was a man of a million lights.